 Mother Teresa Catholic Primary School participated in the Proud Race initiative and created a number of life-sized Bollards to display on our property.
 These bollards acknowledge and record the story of significant Indigenous Australians.
 These bollards can be seen at the entry of our school reception area and in other parts of our property.
 On a visit to our school we invite you to take a moment to view these Aboriginal Bollards.

-We welcomed Murrindindi a direct descendant of the Wurundjeri people.
-Murrindindi welcomed us to the land of his ancestors the Wurundjeri.
+We welcomed Murrundindi a direct descendant of the Wurundjeri people.
+Murrundindi welcomed us to the land of his ancestors the Wurundjeri.
 He reminded us that it is his land and our land.
 Together we need to care for and respect the land.